 - 1. Select the desired text. - 2.
-Click on the group arrow ✓ for the dialog box of the ribbon tab Home | group Character. - 3.
+On the ribbon tab Home | group Character, click on the group arrow ▲ to open the dialog box. - 3.
 In the dialog box, switch to the Font tab. - 4.
 Enable the option Protected.

 Text that is protected in this manner cannot be edited.
 If you position the text cursor in such text and attempt to insert or delete something, your attempts will have no effect.